Podcast: Play in new window | Download

 #2- Eating to Hunger

-Okay this is the one of the keys for EASE in P3 that I am NOT a good example of.
+Okay this is the one of the keys for EASE in P3 that I was NOT a good example of.
 I wish I could say I was.
-While I have over the last 2 years learned to eat to hunger in general, the majority of my P3’s were not really run with this in mind.
-I was doing good just to be avoiding sugar at that point.
+While I have over the last 6 years learned to eat to hunger in general, the majority of my P3’s were not really run with this in mind.
+I was doing good just to be avoiding sugar at that point!
+These days I do not eat to the point of being overly full, and maintaining my weight is MUCH easier, consistent and reliable because of this.

-Somehow it did work out, BUT I was also in hot pursuit of gaining muscle after most my rounds, and I did gain several lbs of muscle- building fat or muscle both take excess calories, so that’s why I don’t think I’m the best example for those in P3 wishing to truly stay the same weight- thankfully my “gains” during P3 and P4 have pretty much been all desirable ones (muscle), but I recognize this is not the goal of the majority of you hCGing ladies out there.
+Somehow my P3’s still did work out, but I was also in hot pursuit of gaining muscle after most my rounds, and I did gain several lbs of muscle- building fat or muscle both take excess calories, so that’s why I don’t think I’m the best example for those in P3 wishing to truly stay the same weight- thankfully my “gains” during P3 and P4 have pretty much been all desirable ones (muscle), but I recognize this is not the goal of the majority of you hCGing ladies out there.
+If you’re not doing heavy weight lifting and you’re eating excess calories on P3 like I was, you will gain fat not muscle.

 That being said, eating to hunger can be a very important piece of the puzzle to truly stabilizing your health and having freedom with what you eat later down the road.
 I am not going to dwell too much on this topic because there is already an excellent book that covers this subject in great detail, Weight-Loss Apocalypse: Emotional Eating Rehab Through the hCG Protocol.